Other

 Tether (USDT):

-Supply and distribution: Tether Limited controls the supply of USDT, which is theoretically backed 1:1 by actual USD reserves.
+Supply and Distribution: Tether Limited controls the supply of USDT, which is theoretically backed 1:1 by actual USD reserves.

-Resources: Tether Official Website, Tether Transparency Reports
+Sources: Tether Official Website, Tether Transparency Reports

 USD Coin (USDC):